History of slavery in Michigan: Northwest Territory (1787–1803)

-The current state of Michigan was part of the Northwest Territory in 1787, when the Northwest Ordinance made slavery illegal with the clause "Neither slavery nor involuntary servitude shall exist in the territory".
+When the Northwest Territory was formed in 1787, the Northwest Ordinance made slavery illegal with the clause "Neither slavery nor involuntary servitude shall exist in the territory".
 Even so, there were still enslaved people living in Michigan until 1837.
 French and British slaveowners in the Northwest Territory continued to own slaves due to loopholes in American law.
 The ordinance was interpreted to mean that no more new slaves could be brought into the area.

 The Jay Treaty between Great Britain and the United States made it illegal to buy and sell slaves.
 The treaty did not change the status, though, of 300 existing slaves who lived in Detroit in 1795.
-Catholic priests owned slaves and a slave helped build the Basilica of Sainte Anne de Détroit in 1800.
+Catholic priests owned slaves, and a slave helped build the Basilica of Sainte Anne de Détroit in 1800.
 Enslaved people helped build the city of Detroit.
 Enslaved people generally slept on their slaveholder's kitchen floors.
-Although there were some cases where they lived in a separate building, particularly if it was a family.
 Subject to physical violence, some people were maimed.
 Women were subject to sexual violence.
 Some enslaved people were hired out to others, which allowed them freedom to walk in the streets of the city.
 Some bondservants married into families of slaveholders.

 Elijah Brush was a slaveholder, who also argued for an enslaved family's liberty.
-The owner of Grosse Ile, William Macomb (c.
-1751–1796) owned 26 bondservants, which was rare.
+William Macomb, the owner of Grosse Ile, owned 26 bondservants, which was rare.
 The Campaus and Woodwards, leading families in Detroit, were also slave owners.
 Other slave-owning families prominent in Detroit were the Abbott, Beaubien, Beaufait, Cass, Dequindre, Gouin, Groesbeck, Hamtramck, Livernois, McDougall, Meldrum, and Rivard families.

 Michigan Territory (1805–1837)

 There was a gradual reduction in slaves heading into the 19th century.
 Some individuals were manumitted voluntarily by their owners.
-Enslaved people found safety with Michigan Territorial residents, in Canada, or working along the Great Lakes.
+Enslaved people found safety with Michigan Territory residents, in Canada, or working along the Great Lakes.
 John Askin's bondswoman Madeline and others fled him to work along the Great Lakes.

 Anti-slavery sentiment grew over time, so that by the 19th century, once an individual crossed the international border to or from Canada, people were free and were not returned to slavery.
 Slave catchers who searched for fugitives were harassed in Detroit.
 In 1806, an overseer was illegally tarred and feathered.
-Following Detroit's devastating fire of 1805, the plan to rebuild included giving land grants to free and some enslaved Black people.
+Following Detroit's devastating fire of 1805, the plan to rebuild included giving land grants to free and some enslaved black people.